Configuration Options

 rbac

-Configures the RBAC permissions created on Kubernetes.
+Configures whether to create the RBAC permissions and the service account on Kubernetes.

 The default setting is true.